Democratic peace theory: Explanations

 These theories have traditionally been categorized into two groups: explanations that focus on democratic norms and explanations that focus on democratic political structures.
 They usually are meant to be explanations for little violence between democracies, not for a low level of internal violence in democracies.

 Several of these mechanisms may also apply to countries of similar systems.
-The book Never at War finds evidence for an oligarchic peace.
+The book Never at War finds evidence that the oligarchic republics common in ancient Greece and medieval and early modern Europe hardly ever made war on one another.
 One example is the Polish–Lithuanian Commonwealth, in which the Sejm resisted and vetoed most royal proposals for war, like those of Władysław IV Vasa.

+A study by V-Dem Institute found both interbranch constraint on the executive and civil society activism as the mechanism for democratic peace but found accountability provided directly by elections not as crucial.

 Democratic norms

 One example from the first group is that liberal democratic culture may make the leaders accustomed to negotiation and compromise.
+Policy makers who have built their careers within a political culture of non-violent accommodations with domestic rivals, unlike autocrats who typically hold power through the threat of coercion, will be inclined toward non-violent methods abroad.
 Another that a belief in human rights may make people in democracies reluctant to go to war, especially against other democracies.
 The decline in colonialism, also by democracies, may be related to a change in perception of non-European peoples and their rights.

 Bruce Russett also argues that the democratic culture affects the way leaders resolve conflicts.
 In addition, he holds that a social norm emerged toward the end of the nineteenth century; that democracies should not fight each other, which strengthened when the democratic culture and the degree of democracy increased, for example by widening the franchise.
 Increasing democratic stability allowed partners in foreign affairs to perceive a nation as reliably democratic.
 The alliances between democracies during the two World Wars and the Cold War also strengthened the norms.
 He sees less effective traces of this norm in Greek antiquity.

 Hans Köchler relates the question of transnational democracy to empowering the individual citizen by involving him, through procedures of direct democracy, in a country's international affairs, and he calls for the restructuring of the United Nations Organization according to democratic norms.
 He refers in particular to the Swiss practice of participatory democracy.